level23/druid-client/README.md

 Also, if you want the lookup to be updated periodically, you should define a poll period.
 See [pollPeriod](#pollperiod)

-Finally, you cna also define the max heap percentage, See: [maxHeapPercentage](#maxheappercentage)
+Finally, you can also define the max heap percentage, See: [maxHeapPercentage](#maxheappercentage)

-The `uriPrefix` method has the following arguments:
+The `uriPrefix()` method has the following arguments:

 | **Type** | **Optional/Required** | **Argument** | **Example**          | **Description**                                                                       |
 |----------|-----------------------|--------------|----------------------|---------------------------------------------------------------------------------------|